-In many ways, this program acts as an introduction to college life, helping the new student to learn about the College and about his/her role and responsibility as a member of the college community.
-The overall program is carried on through large and small group meetings and discussions as well as individual counseling sessions.
+In many ways, this program acts as an introduction to college life, helping the new student to learn about the College and about his/her role and responsibilites as a member of the College community.
+The overall program is carried out through large and small group meetings and discussions as well as individual counseling sessions.